MohammedAnasuddin/Anas-WebDev-Mastery/ReactJS/Foundations/Foundation_Running_Notes.md

 >
 > Both JSX and `React.createElement()` returns the same object.

- JS Engines does not understand JSX , its transpired in browser compatibles form by babel
+ JS Engines does not understand JSX , its transpiled in browser compatibles form by babel

 #### babel